Prickly Pear Margarita

 • Combine tequila, orange liqueur, lime juice, and prickly pear agua fresca in a cocktail shaker with ice.
 Shake vigorously to incorporate.

-• Serve mixture over ice and garnish with lime and prickly pear slices.
+• Serve mixture over ice and garnish with a lime wheel and prickly pear slice, if desired.

 Notes